anoopkcn/clip/README.md

 ## Optional functionality

-lazyclip by default doesn't have any external dependencies.
-However the following enhancements are provided upon compiling lazyclip with additional external packages
+clip by default doesn't have any external dependencies.
+However the following enhancements are provided upon compiling clip with additional external packages

 ### pdf

-Compiling lazyclip with pdf support will add `pdf` command which perform additional tasks and operations on local pdf files(see wiki).
+Compiling clip with pdf support will add `pdf` command which perform additional tasks and operations on local pdf files(see wiki).
 For this functionality lazyclip relies on `poppler-utils` which is an open source package and can be installed using the following:

 for Linux:
 ```bash